slowernews/wisdom-tldr/README.md

 ===
 ###On confidence

-Be confident.
-But know the frontier betwwen arrogance and confidence.
+Be confident BUT know the frontier between confidence and arrogance.

 >